MakeSchool-Tutorials/sa-2018-concentration/P04-Game-Logic/content.md

 Let's breakdown step 3. further.

-### Handling Flipped Squares
+### 3. Handling Flipped Squares

 When a square is flipped, the following should happen:

-1. If the square is the first to be flipped faceup, save a reference to it and do nothing else.
+a.
+If the square is the first to be flipped faceup, save a reference to it and do nothing else.
-2. If the square is the second to be flipped faceup, check if it's faceup color matches with the first square.
+b.
+If the square is the second to be flipped faceup, check if it's faceup color matches with the first square.
-  3. If so, set the squares to matched and clear the reference of the first square.
+  c.
+If so, set the squares to matched and clear the reference of the first square.
-  4. If not, flip both squares back to facedown and clear the reference to the first square.
+  d.
+If not, flip both squares back to facedown and clear the reference to the first square.

 We can start by implementing the logic for when a player clicks on a square.